 Starting as of 2012, the email title (subject) will automatically be used for the news item on the web - I will no longer be hand-editing them to put in information that you have failed to; do not make the title too long, but a good format in brief is :

-event title - where - date
+For gigs and events, something like : event title - where - event date :

 A date will automatically be added to the subject line in ISO format, i.e. : 2012-04-20.
 Such dates have the advantage that they then automatically sort and display in date order.